| Title: | Bindings for ArcGIS |

 The password of the user signing in to the portal. (character) |

-already in active list of portals connections then user
+If url already in active list of portals connections then user and password parameters are optional

 An named list of portal connections.